GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 > If you are running this exercise in GitHub Codespaces, the java environment is already setup.

 > If you are running this exercise in local environment, please make sure that:
 - JDK 18 and above is installed.
-If not installed already, please download from: https://www.oracle.com/au/java/technologies/downloads/
+If not installed already, please download from: https://www.oracle.com/au/java/technologies/downloads/ (e.g. jdk-23_windows-x64_bin.msi)
 - The environment variable for 'JAVA_HOME' is set.
 If not, please do one of the following:
   - **Windows 7** – Right click My Computer and select Properties > Advanced
   - **Windows 8** – Go to Control Panel > System > Advanced System Settings